 SABS-CDT D Phil student (joint with the Department of Chemistry)

-Mira Rothweiler completed her degree in Pharmacy at the Ludwig Maximilians Universität München in 2018 where she worked as a tutor and scientific assistant in the group of Prof Franz Bracher.
+Mira Rothweiler completed her degree in Pharmacy at the Ludwig Maximilians Universität München in 2018.
 Before obtaining her German Pharmacy license in 2019, she gained practical experience as a pharmaceutical intern at the Adler Apotheke in Hamburg.
 For six months, she worked in the Huber group at the University of Oxford where she synthesised bifunctional degraders and subsequently tested them in cellular assays.
 In October 2019 Mira started her research project as an NDM studentship DPhil candidate.
 Currently, she is investigating new approaches for targeted protein degradation and ligand-based screening under co-supervision of Dr Kilian Huber and Prof Paul Brennan.

 D Phil student